dylanbrandtner/CarND-Advanced-Lane-Lines-P4/README.md

 Convolution and centroids result:
 ![alt text][image8]

 The sliding window result was more reliable when tested on various images, and ended up being the method I used long term.
-Also, the convolution method was more complex for me to understand and difficult for me to tinker with.
+Also, the convolution method was more complex for me to understand and difficult for me to tinker with (ex.
+I added some logic to stop the detection if the sliding windows reached the edges of the image).

-I also pulled in the search_around_poly() method for later use in the video pipeline to search for new pixels only within a certain margin of the input polynomial.
+I also pulled in the search_around_poly() method for later use in the video pipeline to search for new pixels only within a certain margin of the input polynomials.

 #### 5. Overlaying a found lane image

 In code block 12, I updated the combine_images() method from the course materials to take the found lane information and replot it on the image.
-I also took the found lane image from above and overlaid it in the top right corner for reference.
+I also took the found lane image from above and overlaid it in the top right corner so I could always see what the lane detection algorithm was doing.

 Here is my result on the test image:
 ![alt text][image9]